Wharton Creek (Unadilla River tributary)

 Wharton Creek is a 36.1 mi tributary of the Unadilla River in western Otsego County, in the state of New York.
-Via the Unadilla River, it is part of the Susquehanna River watershed, flowing to Chesapeake Bay.
+Via the Unadilla River, it is part of the Susquehanna River watershed, flowing to the Chesapeake Bay.

 Wharton Creek rises in the town of Richfield and flows southwest through the towns of Plainfield, Exeter, Burlington, Edmeston, and Pittsfield, where it empties into the Unadilla River at the village of New Berlin.

 Tributaries

 Fly Brook converges with Wharton Creek south of Burlington Flats.
 Dundee Brook converges with Wharton Creek north-northeast of Burlington Flats.